jamilohayia/FitnessTracker/README.md

 You are required to submit the following:

-* The URL to the deployed application
+* The URL to the deployed application: https://fitmesstracker.herokuapp.com/

-* The URL to the Github repository
+* The URL to the Github repository: https://github.com/jamilohayia/FitnessTracker